Amararyan/SNID-SAGE/docs/installation/installation.md

 - Windows: Tkinter should be included with Python

 **Permission errors:**
-- Use `--user` flag: `pip install --user -i https://test.pypi.org/simple/ snid-sage==1.2.3`
+- Use `--user` flag: `pip install --user snid-sage`
 - Or use a virtual environment (recommended)

 **SSL Certificate errors:**
-- Add `--trusted-host test.pypi.org` to pip command
 - Update certificates on macOS: `/Applications/Python\ 3.x/Install\ Certificates.command`
+- Check your internet connection and try again

 ### Getting Help